 The environment variables involved.

-When your server grows and contains more site it can become a chore to keep track of which site is using which database number and to figure out which numbers are currently available.
+When your server grows and hosts more sites it can be a chore to keep track of which site is using which database number and figuring out which numbers are currently available.
 Ploi has a handy notes field in the servers settings tab where you could keep track of that.
-This is what I do.

 Starting a queue worker